Manually Reset WordPress Plugins – AIOWPS in Particular

 - You need to login to your hosting provider

-- and just rename your plugins folder in your WordPress wp-content directory
+- Just rename the plugins folder in your WordPress wp-content directory

-- go to your WP database and look for aio_wp_security_configs in your options
+- Go to your WordPress database table and look for aio_wp_security_configs

-- and just simply delete its value and save
+- and just simply delete the value and save

-Again, the problem I experienced might be because of my previous settings or might be because of my IP address.
-But I hoped you learn some information in this article.
+Again, the problem I experienced might be because of a misconfigured setting.
+Or might be because of my ISP.
+But I hoped you learn the basics of manually resetting WordPress plugins.